Inov-8 F-Lite 195

-- The F-Lite 195 is a lightweight CrossFit trainer from Inov-8, designed to meet the demands of people who lead an active lifestyle.
-Its upper is made of a breathable mesh material with synthetic overlays at the toe box for added protection.
-The midfoot features the Met-Cradle, a structure that integrates with the laces to enhance the lateral support of the footwear.
+The F-Lite 195 is a lightweight CrossFit trainer from Inov-8, designed to meet the demands of people who lead an active lifestyle.
+It is equipped with a supportive Met-Cradle in the upper, a lightweight EVA midsole, and a durable stricky rubber outsole.